-4.8 The visual impact of the turbines can also influence reactions to turbine noise, probably because the visual presence of the turbines can act as reminders of the negative impacts that they have had on people's lives.
-In a Danish study, the position of the listener (on a flat landscape) relative to the wind turbine influenced their perception of the noise more than the overall level of the turbine's noise (Pedersen & Nielsen, 1994).
-Other studies (Delvin, 2007) have likewise reported that, as a whole, wind turbines are viewed as eyesores and visual spoilers of the environment (see cartoon, Figure 4.0).
+The visual impact of the turbines can also influence reactions to turbine noise, probably because the visual presence of the turbines act as reminders of the negative impacts that they have had on people's lives.
+In a Danish study, the position of the listener (on a flat landscape) relative to the wind turbine influenced their perception of the noise more than the overall level of the turbine's noise itself (Pedersen & Nielsen, 1994).
+Other studies (Delvin, 2005) have likewise reported that, as a whole, wind turbines are viewed as eyesores and visual spoilers of the environment (see cartoon, Figure 5).
 Pedersen and Persson (2004) hypothesize that, from an aesthetic perspective, those who view the wind turbines as ugly are likely to disassociate them from the landscape, and as a consequence, react more strongly to turbine noise.
-Their findings have direct relevance to those who value the amenity and restorative features of the Ohuria Valley:
+Their findings have direct relevance to those who value the amenity and restorative features of the area to be occupied by the proposed Kent Breeze Wind Farms, they state: